 You may also like...

 *Price is per person, double occupancy, is based on availability, and subject to change at any time.
 The category of cabin to which this price applies may no longer be available.

-For your serenity, PONANT organises the transfer between the city centre and the port.
+For your serenity, PONANT organises your transfer between the port and the airport.
 This package is included in your cruise fare.